MadhushaPrasad/Diagon-Alley/README.md

  </br>

-## What is Hacktoberfest?
+## What is Hacktoberfest? 🔖
 </br>
 Hacktoberfest is one such event from [Digital Ocean](https://hacktoberfest.digitalocean.com/) that encourages you to contribute back to your favorite projects.
 In exchange for your contributions, you either get a gift from DigitalOcean, or you can choose to plant a tree instead.
 </br> </br>

 ## Everything you really need to know about Hacktoberfest✨

-  - All rules and requirements for contributors remain the same as last year.
-Make sure to register between Sept.
+  - Make sure to register between Sept.
 26th and Oct.
-31st.
+31st using https://hacktoberfest.com/
   - PR/MRs can be submitted to participating projects on both GitHub and GitLab, between Oct.
 1st and 31st
   - Events will be held virtually and can be held in a variety of formats such as a meetup, live stream, or office hours.
   - If you complete Hacktoberfest, you can opt not to receive a reward kit and have a tree donated instead.